 One must note though that these scheming do-gooders are not totally malignant or evil.
 Most fall on the narcissistic spectrum.
 Many don”t intentionally start out abusing but have found that social work is the easiest way to get their own needs met.
-They just hate doing the dirty work because they are lazy, entitled and arrogant.
+They just hate doing their own dirty work because they are lazy, entitled, and arrogant.

 Nonetheless, all forms of narcissism are exploitative and one needs to be wary.